fjcalzado/Asynchronous-Javascript/readme.md

 So far we have seen tasks that consume CPU resources, they carry a workload (piece of code) to be executed in our application.
 These are called **CPU-bound** operations.

-Programs, however, may also consist in reading data from disk, accessing an external device or fetching some data over the network.
+Programs, however, may also consist in reading data from disk, accessing an external database or fetching some data over the network.
 All these input/output operations trigger requests that are attended outside our program execution context.
 Therefore, **I/O-bound** operations do not '*run*' or '*execute*' in our application domain<sup id="sfootnote1">[1](#tfootnote1)</sup>.

 ![CPU-bound vs I/O-bound](src/png/cpu_io.png)